ShizuVoice/qna-bot/README.md

 **For Linux users**

-Most Linux distribution have `python3` installed.
-But if you are unsure, just type `apt-get install python3` with root privilege.
+Most Linux distribution have `python3` preinstalled.
+But if you are unsure, open a terminal and type `apt-get install python3` with root privilege.
 And then install `discord.py` by typing `python3 -m pip install -U discord.py`.

 ### Creating and setting up the bot
 If you don't have Discord account yet, go to [Discord](https://discord.com) and create a new account.
 Also, you can download their client